Ford Explorer: 2022 model year

+2025 refresh

+The facelifted 6th generation Ford Explorer was revealed on February 1, 2024, for the 2025 model year, It features a redesigned front fascia with a larger grille, revised, sleeker headlights and taillights, and a revised interior with the addition of a 13.2-inch touchscreen and 12.3-inch digital gauge cluster, standard on all models.
+The previous eight trim levels was reduced to four, namely the Active, ST-Line, ST, and Platinum.

 Engines

-Chinese market
+China

 The Chinese market Ford Explorer received a facelift for the 2023 model year and was unveiled in August 2022, with orders received from August 11, and production kicking off on November 7.
 The facelift is exclusive to the Chinese market with revised front and rear end designs and the dashboard now accommodates a 27-inch touchscreen.

+Safety

+IIHS

+The 2020 Explorer was awarded the "Top Safety Pick +" by the Insurance Institute for Highway Safety.